-The purpose of OSHA 29 CFR 1910, which stands for the Occupational Safety and Hazard Administration's Title 29 of the Code of Federal Regulations, Part 1910, is to set forth standards of workplace safety for the general industry.
-The latter includes most manufacturing, service industries, warehouses, and health care fields.
+The purpose of OSHA 29 CFR 1910, which stands for the Occupational Safety and Health Administration’s Title 29 of the Code of Federal Regulations, Part 1910, is to set forth workplace safety standards for the general industry.
+The latter includes most manufacturing, service industries, warehouses, and healthcare fields.

-The standards include requirements for employers to ensure employees have appropriate personal protective equipment, to prevent exposure to infectious diseases and toxic chemicals, to provide specific training and to put in place appropriate safety guards on certain equipment.
+The standards include requirements for employers to ensure employees have appropriate personal protective equipment to prevent exposure to infectious diseases and toxic chemicals, provide specific training, and put proper safety guards on specific equipment in place.

-Part 1910 is divided into more than two dozen subparts, which provide guidelines for the physical environment of the workplace, such as flooring and exit paths, as well as for specific activities, such as using machine guarding, working at heights, and entering confined spaces.
+Part 1910 is divided into more than two dozen subparts that provide guidelines for the workplace’s physical environment, such as flooring and exit paths.
+It also guides specific activities like machine guarding, working at heights, and entering confined spaces.

 OSHA 29 CFR 1926 Construction Industry

 Construction work includes a wide range of activities.
-In addition to applying to the construction of new structures, the same rules cover the alteration, painting, repair, and demolition of existing structures, as well as other types of assembly, preservation, and maintenance activities.
+In addition to applying to the construction of new structures, the same rules cover the alteration, painting, repair, and demolition of existing structures and other types of assembly, preservation, and maintenance activities.